jkuri/ngx-date/README.md

 # ngx-date

-Angular Date related widgets and components.
+Collection of Angular date and time related widgets or components.

 ## Datepicker